igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Should running away not completely reposition the opponent but keep it somewhere within the screen?
 * Regenerate characters when re-entering empty floors?
 * Ensure that on game creation the player can find a path to both a building and a clothes shop
-* Drabs should come out after midnight to add some menacing interest
 * Create unique sprite for hotel counter
 * Queens inside buildings should either be woo'd or fought
 * Before generating door queens, ensure building was actually placed successfully!